-- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- 1) Questions regarding the personnel: - a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?

-2) Questions regarding the firm and subcontractor (if used):
+2) Questions regarding the firm:

-- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided a customer reference list? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+- d) How well has the firm demonstrated experience in completing similar projects on time and within budget? - e) How successful is the general history of the firm regarding timely and successful completion of projects? - f) Has the firm provided a customer reference list?